-The Bachelor's Program in »Integrated Design« of the Köln International School of Design (KISD) can be described as different, vibrant and inspiring.
-It features a nationwide, unique, non-linear and multi-semester study model which offers a high level of individual design opportunities thanks to its transdisciplinary, project-oriented and international structure.
+The Bachelor's Program in »Integrated Design« of the Köln International School of Design (KISD) features a nationwide, unique, non-linear and multi-semester study model which offers a high level of individual design opportunities thanks to its transdisciplinary, project-oriented and international structure.

 The Bachelor's Program in »Integrated Design« integrates different design and scientific approaches from design areas and design-related disciplines.
 Students gain extensive methodology skills from at least ten areas of expertise as well as other design, analytical and conceptual specialist knowledge, in a flexible study structure of seven semesters.
 Thus, they systematically begin to understand and use the diversity of design.
 These qualifications are complemented by intercultural experience and language competence.
 This degree program enables students to work towards solutions to current issues in design, to carry out project work in a flexible and independent manner in a different cultural context, and to face challenges in an international context.

 The Bachelor Degree Program Integrated Design offers two study courses to students at the end of their first year of study at KISD.

 In the study course »Transdisciplinary Design«, students work in multi-semester projects and seminars on complex design processes and acquire a broad knowledge of contents, working practices, and methodologies of design while developing extensive analytical, conceptual, and design specific competence, which they link with cross-cultural and international experience.

 Self-initiated teaching and research projects allow them to develop their own interests and to set individual focal points.
 Supported by a mentoring program, they learn to redefine and discuss their development as a designer again and again.

 Study Course »European Design«